PotentialKillScreen/Interpretability-Sahlgrenska/README.md

 ### Background
 The project was carried out by me and my colleague as part of a hackathon at our company Random Forest.

+The code used to generate the heatmaps is found in "Gradient-Cam.py".

 ### Initial Plan
 The objective was to use interpretability techniques on a Neural Network that had been developed for the Customer Sahlgrenska in order to predict the future development of cancer based on histopathological images.